amper43/hastic-server-wiki/Docker.md

 ### Docker

+Server and analytics processes work in separate docker containers.
+There are several ways to run which listed here.

 #### Run via docker-compose

  You can use [docker-compose](https://docs.docker.com/compose/) setup for more useful and declarative management of containers.
 For this you need `docker-compose.yml` file that contain services configuration and `.env` file that contain variables default values which placed here: